bids-standard/bids-specification/src/02-common-principles.md

 -   Frequency SHOULD be expressed in Hertz.

--   Arbitrary/unitless units SHOULD be represented with the format `arbitrary`.
+-   Arbitrary units SHOULD be indicated with the string `"arbitrary"`.

 Describing dates and timestamps: